 Oregon law specifically states that a patron or guest who voluntarily consumes alcoholic beverages from a licensed seller cannot sue the server of the alcoholic beverages for injuries resulting from intoxication.
-This is true, even if the server was fully aware that the patron being served was intoxicated.
-But what if the patron becomes intoxicated, drives his or her car, and causes an accident and injures someone?
-In those cases, we know the intoxicated driver can be held liable.
-Moreover, in some instances, the provider of the alcohol can also be held liable for the injured person’s damages.
+This is true even if the server was fully aware that the patron being served was intoxicated.

 To recover, a plaintiff must prove the following, by clear and convincing evidence (which requires a higher degree of proof than the preponderance of the evidence standard normally used in civil cases):

-- that the establishment served or provided alcohol to the person causing the accident while that person was “visibly intoxicated.”
-Whether or not a person was visibly intoxicated may be a factual question which must be decided by a judge or jury at trial.
+- That the establishment served or provided alcohol to the person causing the accident while that person was “visibly intoxicated.”
+Whether or not a person was visibly intoxicated may be a factual question that must be decided by a judge or jury at trial.
 “Visibly” means capable of being observed or perceived.
 “Intoxicated” means drunk or inebriated.
-Interestingly, in one case an Oregon appellate court concluded that it is irrelevant if a person’s blood alcohol content exceeds the legal limit for a DUI case.
+Interestingly, in one case, an Oregon appellate court concluded that it is irrelevant if a person’s blood alcohol content exceeds the legal limit for a DUI case.
 The law only requires that the person be “visibly intoxicated.”

 - furnishing alcohol to the person;

-- by encouraging the person to purchase or drink alcohol; or
+- encouraging the person to purchase or drink alcohol; or

-- by facilitating the intoxicated person’s consumption of alcohol.
+- facilitating the intoxicated person’s consumption of alcohol.